atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 All services have an opaque "key" identifier which is generated upon installation.
 These keys should be used by all software to reference the service (e.g. in permissions or db records), as they are guaranteed not to change.

 Services also possess a user-friendly "ID" attribute which is selected by the user or generated from the install package.
 These IDs are used to make the services easier to manage for the users, but are mutable and therefore must always be mapped to the service key.
+IDs are also used as subdomains for the services (see [Proxy to subdomains](#proxy-to-subdomains)).

 The host environment uses a special "key" of 0 to identify itself, e.g. in permissions or other metadata, as well as the ID of "system".